ECEC Staff - Nevada State College

 ECEC Staff

-Director, Early Childhood Education Center
+Interim Director, Early Childhood Education Center

 As a child who learned English as a second language and whose parents emigrated to this country, Mrs. Kraus values diversity, a strong work ethic, and has an appreciation for young children who may struggle to learn new information.
 Her early life experiences culminated in her pursuit of a MA degree at The University of Akron in Family and Child Development.
 She focused her studies on the developmental impact of childhood learning disabilities.